-Working with Harmony as a stand alone, the Element level is very useful when there are a lot of different palettes.
+Working with Harmony Stand Alone, the Element level is very useful when there are a lot of different palettes.
 When a colour model drawing is created, it is stored in its element folder.
 By storing the corresponding palette file with the colour model, the colourist can load them both from the same location.
 This also creates a more organized structure.